junga-com/bg-pkgrepo-deb/doc/DebRepoStructure.md

 This article tries to explain how debian package repositories work.
 I found it difficult to find this information when I wrote the bg-pkgRepo-deb project so I am documenting what I found here.
-Note that some of my assertions may be conjecture based on my experience a nd observations as a long time user of ubuntu.
+Note that some of my assertions may be conjecture based on my experience and observations as a long time user of ubuntu.
 I welcome input to correct any errant information.

 I use ubuntu which derives from debian.
 Even though ubuntu uses the debian standard, it uses that standard differently to provide its release structure.
 Much of what I describe will be true for debian and other debian based distributions but the specifics will